Rheumatoid Arthritis (cont.)

 Rheumatoid Arthritis Support Groups and Counseling

 Living with the effects of rheumatoid arthritis can be difficult.
-Sometimes you can feel frustrated, perhaps even angry or resentful.
+Sometimes people can feel frustrated, perhaps even angry or resentful.
 Sometimes it helps to have someone to talk to.

 This is the purpose of support groups.
-Support groups consist of people in the same situation you are in.
+Support groups consist of people in the same situation.
 They come together to help each other and to help themselves.
 Support groups provide reassurance, motivation, and inspiration.
-They can help you see that your situation is not unique, and that gives you power.
-They also provide practical tips on coping with your disease.
+They can help people see that their situation is not unique, and that gives them power.
+They also provide practical tips on coping with the disease.

 Support groups meet in person, on the telephone, or on the Internet.
-To find a support group that works for you, ask your health care professional or contact the following organizations or look on the Internet.
-If you do not have access to the Internet, go to the public library.
+Ask a health-care professional or contact the following organizations or look on the Internet to find a suitable support group.
+If someone does not have access to the Internet, go to the public library.

 For More Information